Ice2Faith/i2f-turbo-java/README.md

 - i2f-jdk-all
   - it an merge package
   - included all module of in i2f-jdk
+- i2f-javax
+  - mainly to process java extension package which not include in default jre
+  - such as, javax for j2ee partial
+- i2f-jakarta
+  - because of javax move to jakarta
+  - so that, old javax also need adapt jakarta, it is this module do
+  - the rule is that keep same as package, class, method
+  - it will be append to while javax not exists some features
 - i2f-extension
   - the features base on the thrid java package
   - so, it rely on the thrid package